Social Media Tips & Strategies

 Step 3: Enable Two-Factor Authentication (2FA) Everywhere

 Imagine your password as the key to your front door.
-2FA is like adding a deadbolt that needs a secret PIN - even if someone has your key, they can't get past that second lock.
+2FA is like adding a deadbolt that requires a secret PIN - even if someone has your key, they can't get past that second lock.

 How to Set It Up

 Every major social media platform offers 2FA.
-You can typically find it under the "Security" or "Login & Security" section of your account settings.
+You can typically find it under the "Security" or "Login &, Security" section of your account settings.
 When you enable it, you'll be given a few options:

 • SMS (Text Message Codes): This is the most common option but also the least secure.
 Attackers can use a technique called "SIM swapping" to trick your mobile carrier into transferring your phone number to a device they control.
 Once they have your number, they receive your 2FA codes directly.
 While better than nothing, avoid if possible.